mgraves00/pwnpass/README.md

+# pwnpass.sh
-# A shell script to check password from haveibeenpwnd.com
+## A shell script to check password from haveibeenpwnd.com

-# Install
+## Install
-1 download
+1. download
-2 ./pwnpass.sh
+2. ./pwnpass.sh

-# Other info
+## Other info
 See information about API from (https://haveibeenpwned.com/API/v2#PwnedPasswords)